jakearchibald/jakearchibald.com/static-build/posts/2026/07/my-tooltip-a11y-mistake/index.md

 …and VoiceOver now said "Clickable image.
 Bold.
 Command B. Button".
 I thought, that'll do!
 I hit publish on my video, and I went to the pub.

+# Where I went wrong

-That's when I got a message from [Léonie Watson](https://front-end.social/@tink) and [Gez Lemon](https://www.linkedin.com/in/gez-lemon-0240692/) from the accessibility agency [TetraLogical](https://tetralogical.com/), telling me, very politely, that I'd done a silly.
+I got a message from [Léonie Watson](https://front-end.social/@tink) and [Gez Lemon](https://www.linkedin.com/in/gez-lemon-0240692/) from the accessibility agency [TetraLogical](https://tetralogical.com/), telling me, very politely, that I'd done a silly.

 Scott's pattern was correct, but I'd gone off the rails when I removed the `aria-label`, because now, the button has no accessible name. `aria-describedby` provides additional information - it isn't a replacement for the accessible name.

-In fact, in JAWS on Windows, it tried to gather accessible text from nearby elements, and ended up announcing the bold button as both bold and italic, since the italic tooltip element was a sibling in the DOM.
+In fact, JAWS on Windows tries to gather accessible text from nearby elements, and ends up announcing the bold button as both bold and italic, since the italic tooltip element was a sibling in the DOM.

-There was a bit of a clue when VoiceOver said "clickable image" - this was it indicating it didn't have an accessible name to announce.
+There was a bit of a clue when VoiceOver said "clickable image" - this was VoiceOver indicating it didn't have an accessible name to announce.
 I just didn't realise it at the time.

+# The fix

-Léonie and Gez told me how to fix it: Instead of `aria-describedby`, I switched to `aria-labelledby`.
+Léonie and Gez told me how to fix it: I switched from `aria-describedby` to `aria-labelledby`.

 ```html
 <!-- prettier-ignore -->